Deloopings of Hurwitz spaces: Introduction

 \section{Introduction}

-In \cite{Bianchi:Hur1} and \cite{Bianchi:Hur2} we introduced the notion of partially multiplicative quandle (PMQ) and the related notion of PMQ-group pair, and used it to define a \emph{coordinate-free Hurwitz space} $\Hur(\fT;\Q,G)$ associated with a \emph{nice couple} $\fT=(\cX,\cY)$ of subspaces $\cY\subset\cX\subset\bH$ of the closed upper half-plane in $\C$.
+In \cite[Section 2]{Bianchi:Hur1} we introduced the algebraic notion of partially multiplicative quandle (PMQ) and the related notion of PMQ-group pair: roughly speaking, a PMQ is a set endowed with two binary operations, called \emph{conjugation} and \emph{product} (the second being partially defined), subject to axioms capturing the usual interrelations between conjugation and product in a group; and a PMQ-group pair is a pair of a PMQ $\Q$ and a group $G$, together with a map of PMQs $\Q\to G$ and an action of $G$ on $\Q$, satisfying axioms resembling the case in which $\Q$ is a conjugation-invariant subset of $G$.
+In \cite[Section 3]{Bianchi:Hur2} we defined a \emph{Hurwitz-Ran space} $\Hur(\cX,\cY;\Q,G)$ associated with a \emph{nice couple} $(\cX,\cY)$ of subspaces $\cY\subseteq\cX\subseteq\bH$ of the closed upper half-plane in $\C$, and with a PMQ-group pair $(\Q,G)$.
 In the case $\cY=\emptyset$ the group $G$ plays no essential role and we can write $\Hur(\cX;\Q)$ for the Hurwitz space: the reader may think of this as the \emph{absolute} situation, whereas the general case corresponds to the \emph{relative} situation.

-In this article we consider, for a PMQ $\Q$, a topological monoid $\mHurm(\Q)$ arising from Hurwitz spaces: roughly speaking, an element of $\mHurm(\Q)$ is, for some $t\ge0$, a configuration $P$ of points in the open rectangle $\mcR_t=(0,t)\times(0,1)$, together with the information of a monodromy $\psi$, defined around points of $P$ and with values in $\Q$.
-The monoid product is defined accordin to a nowadays well-established principle, relying on the fact that a rectangle of width $t+t'$ can be regarded as the union of two rectangles of widths $t$ and $t'$ joined along a vertical side.
+In this article, for a PMQ $\Q$, we introduce a topological monoid $\mHurm(\Q)$ arising from Hurwitz spaces: an element of $\mHurm(\Q)$ is a finite configuration $P$ of points in a rectangle $(0,t)\times(0,1)$ of variable width $t\ge0$, together with a $Q$-valued monodromy, defined on certain loops of $\CmP$.
+The monoid product is defined according to a well-established principle, relying on the fact that a rectangle of width $t+t'$ can be regarded as the union of two rectangles of widths $t$ and $t'$ joined along a vertical side.
+If $\Q$ is a PMQ with trivial product, then $\mHurm(\Q)$ recovers the monoid of Hurwitz spaces appearing in \cite[Subsection 2.6]{EVW:homstabhur} and \cite[Subsection 4.2]{ORW:Hurwitz}.